 Important Legislation on Energy

 H.R.
 1914: Gas Price Stabilization Act of 2011

-The Gas Price Stabilization Act directs the Secretary of Energy to publish a plan for the sale of prescribed amounts of light grade petroleum from the SPR and acquire an equivalent volume of heavy grade petroleum.
+- The Gas Price Stabilization Act directs the Secretary of Energy to publish a plan for the sale of prescribed amounts of light grade petroleum from the SPR and acquire an equivalent volume of heavy grade petroleum.

 on H.R.
 910

-Amends the Clean Air Act to prohibit the Administrator of the Environmental Protection Agency (EPA) from promulgating any regulation concerning, taking action relating to, or taking into consideration the emission of a greenhouse gas (GHG) to address climate change.
+- Amends the Clean Air Act to prohibit the Administrator of the Environmental Protection Agency (EPA) from promulgating any regulation concerning, taking action relating to, or taking into consideration the emission of a greenhouse gas (GHG) to address climate change.
 Excludes GHGs from the definition of "air pollutant" for purposes of addressing climate change.

 August 1st letter to EPA on concerns of Clean Air Transport ruling.
 This EPA ruling would mean higher energy costs for all Texans.
 Because of this, Congressman Cuellar has been speaking with the administration about the impact of this flawed policy.

 July 19th letter to Boehner and Pelosi concerning the inclusion of oil and gas taxes as part of a larger debt ceiling deal.

 July 13th letter to the CFTC, urging implementation of Dodd-Frank uphold Congressional intent and protect end-users from unnecessary new regulations.

 June 27th letter to President Obama, outlining how natural gas serve at a bridge to energy independence.

 on of H.R.
 6

 - Designed to reduce our Nation's dependency on foreign oil by investing in clean, renewable, and alternative energy resources, promoting new emerging energy technologies, developing greater efficiency, and creating a Strategic Energy Efficiency and Renewables Reserve to invest in alternative energy, and for other purposes.

 on H.R.
 3221

-An Act moving the United States toward greater energy independence and security, developing innovative new technologies, reducing carbon emissions, creating green jobs, protecting consumers, increasing clean renewable energy production, and modernizing our energy infrastructure.
+- An Act moving the United States toward greater energy independence and security, developing innovative new technologies, reducing carbon emissions, creating green jobs, protecting consumers, increasing clean renewable energy production, and modernizing our energy infrastructure.

 on H.R.
 6049

-Amends the Internal Revenue Code of 1986 to provide incentives for energy production and conservation, to extend certain expiring provisions, to provide individual income tax relief, and for other purposes.
+- Amends the Internal Revenue Code of 1986 to provide incentives for energy production and conservation, to extend certain expiring provisions, to provide individual income tax relief, and for other purposes.

 on H.R.
 5351

-This legislation singles out the oil and gas industry for punitive tax treatment.
+- This legislation singles out the oil and gas industry for punitive tax treatment.
 This change would discourage energy investment, result in the loss of jobs, and ultimately, decrease supply and increase energy costs for businesses that rely on oil and gas.

 on H.R.
 2776

-This energy tax package also unfairly and punitively singles out the oil and gas industry.
+- This energy tax package also unfairly and punitively singles out the oil and gas industry.
 The changes proposed by the bill amount to a modern-day version of the 1980-88 Windfall Profit tax, essentially an excise tax on each barrel of oil produced that resulted in reduced domestic oil production and a greater dependency on foreign imports prior to its 1988 repeal.

 on H.R.
 5429

 - American-Made Energy and Good Jobs Act - Directs the Secretary of the Interior to establish, implement, and administer a competitive oil and gas leasing program for the exploration, development, and production of the oil and gas resources on the Coastal Plain of Alaska.